minio/docs/source/reference/minio-mc/mc-tree.rst

       mc tree myminio/mybucket

-   You can specify multiple targets to The command command.
+   You can specify multiple targets to the :mc:`mc tree` command.
 For
    example:

    .. code-block:: shell